BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/venth.md

 **Legendaries**

-These legendaries should be crafted with Haste and Versatility if you're focusing on mythic+.
+These legendaries should be crafted with Haste and Versatility if you are focusing on mythic+.

 <a href="https://www.wowhead.com/spell=355447/radiant-embers" data-wowhead="spell=355447"></a> and <a href="https://www.wowhead.com/spell=337594/the-mad-paragon" data-wowhead="spell=337594"></a> will be your go to build since it will greatly increase the damage you deal inside Ashen Hallow.
 You could also replace Mad Paragon with <a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a> if you feel like you are in need of more healing throughput.
 That being said, the healing Shock Barrier provides wont make a big difference since we dont have Divine Toll as Venthyr.